dashbird/site/content/blog/tracing-lambda-functions-with-aws-x-ray.md

 ![Dashbird X-Ray tracing](/images/blog/02-05-2018/trace-2-dashbirdapp.png)

-## Unleash the real power of X-Ray
+## Unleash the real power of AWS X-Ray

 X-Ray shows its real power when you tie it to different AWS services or send them custom segments.
 Here's an example, if you tie X-Ray to DynamoDB you can see how much time it takes to get a response from DynamoDB, including all requests, all errors, with metadata included!
 The added bonus for debugging is incredible.
 Now you see why we're excited.